Super Visa for Canada: A Complete Guide for Parents and Grandparents

 Share

-The Super Visa (PG-1) is a special type of visitor visa that allows parents or grandparents of Canadian citizens or permanent residents to visit their children or grandchildren in Canada.
-The Super Visa allows a stay of up to 5 years per entry.
+The Canada Super Visa is a special long-term visa that allows eligible parents and grandparents of Canadian citizens or permanent residents to stay in Canada for up to 5 years per entry — much longer than a regular visitor visa.

 The Super Visa for Canada is a special type of visa that allows for a stay of up to 5 years per entry